LIPS-scheme/lips/docs/docs/scheme-intro/data-types.md

 ```

 A comma is special syntax that can be used inside quasi quote to indicate that the expression after
 it should be evaluated and inserted into the list.
-This will evaluate into same expression as:
+This will evaluate into the same expression as:

 ```scheme
 '(1 2 3)
 ```

 There is also another escape symbol which is `,@`.
-It works similar to a comma but the data inside (it
+It works similar to a comma, but the data inside (it
 must be a list) is spliced into the outer list.

 ```scheme